MicrosoftDocs/azure-docs/articles/storage/common/storage-srp-manage-account-dotnet.md

 :::code language="csharp" source="~/storage-mgmt-devguide-dotnet/StorageAccountManagement/ManagementTasks.cs" id="Snippet_GetAccountKeys":::

-You can regenerate a storage account key using the following method:
+You can regenerate a storage account access key using the following method:

 - [RegenerateKeyAsync](/dotnet/api/azure.resourcemanager.storage.storageaccountresource.regeneratekeyasync): Regenerates a storage account key and returns the new key value.